-Looking forward the Group remains optimistic about the future of digitisation in the UK public sector and is confident that it is well positioned to maintain a central role in public sector transformation.
-Equally, a developing reputation in the commercial sector and opportunities within NHS Digital are expected to generate further growth for the Group.
+Looking forward, the Group remains optimistic about the future of digitisation in the UK public sector and is confident that it is well positioned to maintain a central role in public sector transformation.
+In the near term, there is an increased possibility that Brexit, a general election and a spending review all occur within a similar timeframe.
+Whilst this is unlikely to disrupt in-flight programmes, it may cause the deferral of significant new programmes by a number of months.

+Outside of UK public sector, a growing reputation in the commercial sector, opportunities within NHS Digital and international expansion, most particularly in Germany, are expected to generate further long-term growth for the Group.